 Reading

 At Elworth, our aim is to encourage a love of reading from an early age.
 From Reception, children are immersed in reading through storytelling, promoting the development of imagination and language which helps them to develop for the rest of their lives.
 All children in school are read to regularly by an adult, as well as sharing texts and reading together.
-Reading feeds pupils’ imagination and opens up a treasure house of wonder and joy for curious young minds and therefore is the key to developing successful learners.
+Reading feeds pupils’ imagination and opens up a universe of wonder and joy for curious young minds and therefore is the key to developing successful learners who can access all areas of the curriculum and have a wide ranging vocabulary.

-It is essential that teaching focuses on developing pupils’ competence in both dimensions; different kinds of teaching are needed for each.
+It is essential that teaching focuses on developing pupils’ competence in all three dimensions; different kinds of teaching are needed for each element.

 Children in EYFS and Key Stage 1 read regularly with an adult, encouraging them to establish robust decoding skills to access the written word.
 Comprehension skills will also taught alongside this, to ensure that children understand what they read and can apply their decoding skills.
 As children progress in to Key Stage 2, more emphasis is placed on reading comprehension, developing higher level skills as children develop their reading abilities, such as inference and deduction.
 As they progress through school, all pupils are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world they live in, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.